Zurawsr1/Cyclistic-capstone/README.md

 ## Introduction

 This is optional path 1 of the Google Professional Data Analytics Certification Capstone project.
-In this case study, I will be using r to perform a real-world task for a fictional company in order to demonstrate the analytic ability of a junior data analyst.
+In this case study, I will be using R to perform a real-world task for a fictional company in order to demonstrate the analytic ability of a junior data analyst.
 Data was collected from the real bike-share company, Divvy.